Skip to main content

 Ultrasound examinations are non-invasive, causing you no pain or discomfort.

-However, your specialist will use a water-soluble gel during the procedure, so it is wise to wear a short-sleeved or sleeveless top to the exam.
+However, a Specialist Doctor will use a water-soluble gel during the procedure, so it is wise to wear a short-sleeved or sleeveless top to the exam.
 If you have jewellery, be sure to remove it before the procedure.

 Then, they will apply the gel to help the ultrasound probe to glide over your skin to give the specialist accurate images of your forearm lump as they move the probe over the lump.